Worms & worming: protecting your dog

 How do I know if my dog has worms?

-Often you can't see it: many worms and their eggs are microscopic, and a healthy dog can carry them without any sign.
+Most of the time, it doesn't show: many worms and their eggs are microscopic, and a dog in good shape can carry them without a single sign.
 A few possible clues: "grain of rice" segments near the anus, spaghetti-like worms in the stools, a bloated belly or a dull coat in a puppy.
-When in doubt, the vet confirms with a stool analysis.
+If in doubt, the vet confirms with a stool analysis.

 When should you worm your dog?

-My dog has worms like grains of rice, what is it?
+My dog has worms like grains of rice, what are they?

-These small mobile segments, near the anus or in the stools, are typical of tapeworm (the "solitary worm").
-The dog catches it by swallowing a flea: so you have to treat the tapeworm and the fleas at the same time, otherwise the reinfestation comes back.
+Those small moving segments, near the anus or in the stools, are typical of tapeworm.
+The dog picks it up by swallowing a flea: so treat the tapeworm and the fleas at the same time, otherwise the reinfestation keeps coming back.
 The vet chooses the right wormer and the dose.

 I've seen white worms in my dog's stools, what should I do?